MalifaciousGames/Sleepy-macros/SELECT macro/readme.md

 &nbsp;

 ### Default behavior:
 Clicking a link produced by the `<<select>>` macro replaces the link with its contents.
 It then removes all other links in the same group.
 The default group is 'default' but you can optionally specify a group as a second argument.
 Links in a group only remove other links in the same group as itself.
+The links do not need to be next to each other.
+Any content between links will not be affected.

 ### Usage:
 ```html